antognini/type-safe-equality/README.md

 case class Cat() extends Animal case class Dog() extends Animal

-// Within this hierarchy, any value can compare to any other value with == and !=
+// Within this hierarchy, any value can compare to any other value with == or !=
 ```

 Assumed equality for an existing arbitrary class with a given: